Songs About Jane: Background

-All but one member of Maroon 5 had been members of a previous Los Angeles rock band called Kara's Flowers, which released an album called The Fourth World in mid-1997 on Reprise Records with little success, and had previously released the independent album We Like Digging?.
+Before the name Maroon 5, the band was called Kara's Flowers, which released an album called The Fourth World in mid-1997 on Reprise Records with little success, and had previously released the independent album We Like Digging?.
 Kara's Flowers left Reprise Records in 1999, and with the addition of guitarist James Valentine, the five-person band became known as Maroon 5.

 The band played showcase gigs in New York City and Los Angeles.
 Singer and guitarist Adam Levine credited the interim with influencing the band's new style in an interview with VH1.
 "During the time between our record deals, I spent a lot of time in New York where I was exposed to an urban and hip-hop culture in a way that had never happened to me in L.A.
 It turned me on to an entirely new genre of music which has had a profound impact on my song writing."

 The band signed with Octone Records, a New York independent label with distribution through BMG and an artist development deal with Clive Davis' J Records.
 The band recorded Songs About Jane at Rumbo Recorders in Los Angeles with producer Matt Wallace, who had also produced with Train, Faith No More, and O.A.R.
 Production was handled primarily by Wallace, with Mark Endert mixing with additional production for "This Love".